Account

 Nonprofit Tax Deadlines

-Each nonprofit is usually required to file its annual tax return with the IRS by the 15th day of the fifth month after the end of the nonprofit organization's fiscal year.
-Most nonprofit organizations use a calendar year as their fiscal year, which typically means the nonprofit must file its IRS tax return by May 15 each year.
-Most nonprofits can receive an extra six months to file their federal tax return by requesting an extension.
-The IRS usually requires the extension to be filed on or before the due date of the nonprofit's tax return.
-Typically, nonprofit organizations filing Form 990-N cannot file for an extension, but Form 990-N is unlikely to take more than 10 or 15 minutes to complete and file online.
+Most nonprofits can receive an additional six months to file their federal tax return by requesting an extension.
+The IRS generally requires the extension to be filed on or before the original due date of the return.
+Typically, organizations filing Form 990-N cannot file for an extension, but that form is short and can usually be completed online in minutes.

 Late Filing Penalties

-Loss of Tax Exempt Status
+Loss of Tax-Exempt Status

 What happens at tax time if a nonprofit actually turns a profit?

-Ask a lawyer
+Ask a Legal Pro

-Our network attorneys are here for you.
+Our Legal Pros are here for you.

 Characters remaining: 600